Garuda Indonesia: ESCort (Economy Sleeping Comfort)

-ESCort (Economy Sleeping Comfort) was Garuda's one of two newest onboard class services that was introduced in 2019 exclusively on its flights to and from London-Heathrow.
-In ESCort class, passengers can enjoy three whole economy class seats for themselves.
+ESCort (Economy Sleeping Comfort) was a service introduced by Garuda in 2019 exclusively on its flights to and from London-Heathrow.
+In ESCort class, passengers could use three whole economy class seats for themselves.
 The airline provided a mattress, pillow, and duvet cover along with business class meals and amenities for passengers travelling in this class.
 Passengers were allowed to lie down on the three seats during the flight.

 Premium Economy

-Premium Economy was the second onboard class service that Garuda Indonesia introduced in 2019 as it marks its maiden flight from London Heathrow to Denpasar, Bali.
+Premium Economy was the second onboard class service that Garuda Indonesia introduced in 2019 as it marked its maiden flight from London Heathrow to Denpasar, Bali.
 The Premium Economy class gave travelling couples an extra empty seat in the regular Economy class cabin.
-Passengers in Premium Economy can also enjoy a 40 kg checked baggage allowance along with a business class meal and amenity kit.
+Passengers in Premium Economy could also receive a 40 kg checked baggage allowance along with a business class meal and amenity kit.